pthimote/README-in-progress/README.md

 ## subtitle

 ## Found a bug?
-If you found an issue or would like to submit improvements on this README. please leave a comment below
+If you found an issue or would like to submit improvements on this README. please leave a comment on addressing the issue